Wisconsin tourism industry scrambling to adjust to heavy financial losses due to COVID-19

 “Consequently, we don’t anticipate notable tourism activity for Memorial Day weekend,” Gard said.

-Leah Hauck, communications manager for the Wisconsin Dells Visitor & Convention Bureau, saoid the group had “no way of knowing what to expect” for Memorial Day and “wouldn’t want to speculate.”
+Leah Hauck, communications manager for the Wisconsin Dells Visitor & Convention Bureau, said the group has “no way of knowing what to expect” for Memorial Day and “wouldn’t want to speculate.”

 “The Wisconsin Dells Visitor and Convention Bureau is waiting for further direction and guidance from county and local health officials,” she said in an email.
 “It is imperative that we, as a destination, all do our part to open and run businesses safely and responsibly.”